Hipsterfil998/Marianna_head/data/README.md

 For memory issues you can download this file at the following google drive link: https://drive.google.com/file/d/1-BktWHlb87SJu8dKonufgauKPx2Q0OMJ/view?usp=sharing
 The file weights 700 MB and contains about 40000 wiki pages extracted from the 'links' section of wiki_naples_500.tsv

+## 7. napoli_particolari_luoghi.tsv

+This is a dataset extracted from the "places" section from the website Napoli nei Particolari (https://napolineiparticolari.altervista.org/).
+It contains the following headers:

+- title
+- text
+- url

+## 8. napoli_particolari_storia.tsv

+This is a dataset extracted from the "history" section from the website Napoli nei Particolari (https://napolineiparticolari.altervista.org/).
+It contains the following headers:

+- title
+- text

+## 9. napoli_particolari_leggende.tsv

+This is a dataset extracted from the "legends" section from the website Napoli nei Particolari (https://napolineiparticolari.altervista.org/).
+It contains the following headers:

+- title
+- text

 ---